Matt Olson Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 16th in MLB with a collective 8.7 strikeouts per nine innings.
+- The Mets' 4.58 team ERA ranks 22nd across all league pitching staffs.

-- The Mets' 4.53 team ERA ranks 23rd across all MLB pitching staffs.
+- Mets pitchers combine to give up the fifth-most home runs in baseball (83 total, 1.3 per game).

-- Mets pitchers combine to allow 81 total home runs at a clip of 1.3 per game (to rank 25th in the league).
+- Verlander (2-3 with a 4.25 ERA and 30 strikeouts in 36 2/3 innings pitched) makes the start for the Mets, his seventh of the season.

-- In his most recent time out on Thursday against the Philadelphia Phillies, the right-hander went seven innings, giving up one earned run while surrendering five hits.
+- His most recent time out came on Friday against the Toronto Blue Jays, when the right-hander threw six innings, surrendering one earned run while giving up five hits.

-- In nine games this season, the 38-year-old has a 3.21 ERA and 9.1 strikeouts per nine innings, while giving up a batting average of .220 to opposing hitters.
+- In six games this season, the 40-year-old has an ERA of 4.25, with 7.5 strikeouts per nine innings.
+Opponents are hitting .235 against him.

 © 2023 Data Skrive.
 All rights reserved.